wilsonte-umich/mdi-suite-template/pipelines/README.md

 ### Output conventions

-Data files written by a pipeline are always placed into a folder you specify using option '--output-dir'.
-The file names are always prefixed based on the value of option '--data-name'; specifically, output files are placed in a sub-directory of output-dir and named as:
+Data files written by a pipeline are always placed into a folder you specify using options '--output-dir' and '--data-name'.
+File names should always be prefixed with the value of option '--data-name', such that pipeline output files follow the pattern:

 ```
 <output-dir>/<data-name>/<data-name>.XXX